Yuni-Liao/Yuni-Liao/README.md

 ### Hi I'm Yuni, Nice to meet you 👋
-🔭 I’m currently working in software company in Taoyuan, Taiwan.
+🔭 I’m currently working in Taoyuan, Taiwan.
 🌱 I’m currently learning How to be a great engineer.
 📫 Email: yuni70217@gmail.com
 <!--